Art of Penumbra

-Most lighting decisions get made late, by people whose primary job is something else.
-The result is schemes that work technically but miss what they could have been.
+Most lighting gets specified late, by people whose primary concern is something else.
+The result is spaces that function but never quite feel the way they could.

-I work with architects, interior designers and their clients on residential and hospitality lighting: scheme design, fixture specification, zone and scene logic, and a complete brief for your lighting control installer.
-One coherent document that tells every specialist exactly what the project needs.
+Art of Penumbra works with architects, interior designers and their clients on residential and hospitality projects.
+Scheme design, fixture specification, zone and scene logic, and a complete brief for your installer.
+One document.
+One point of contact.
+No gaps between specialists.

 What this looks like in practice